Aluminna/csi500-ml-competition/README.md

 - The final blend weights and top-34 equal-weight rule are fixed across windows.
 - No external data, private data, other students' submissions, or manual stock-picking overlay is used.
 - Raw data files are excluded from Git; download them locally before running the full self-test.

-## Academic Integrity Note

-All model design, feature engineering, training logic, portfolio construction, and final selection decisions are documented in this repository and the accompanying report.
-AI coding assistants were used for implementation help and debugging, not for private data access or manual trading decisions.